Faith Christian Academy

 Faith Christian Academy (FCA) is a private K-12 Christian school in Orlando, Florida.
-It had 672 students enrolled (PK-12) in 2018.
+It had 672 students enrolled (PK–12) in 2018.

 History

 Faith Christian Academy was founded in 1972 as a ministry of Faith Assembly of God on its Goldenrod Campus.
-In 2012, along with Faith Assembly, FCA moved to its new, state of the art Curry Ford campus which has allowed significant growth since then due to the new and larger facility.
+In 2012, along with Faith Assembly, FCA moved to its new state-of-the-art Curry Ford campus, which has allowed significant growth due to the larger facility.

 In 2013, a 12-year-old African American student at the school complained to staff of having been bullied by her white classmates for having afro-textured hair.
 Rather than addressing the bullying, she was met with a threat of expulsion by school officials, who said her afro violated the school's dress code.
-The school's official handbook made mention of inappropriate hairstyles in the grooming codes, but none relating to afro textured hair.
-Administrators asked her to cut or straighten her hair, but she refused, stating, "This is the hair that God gave me and I will not be afraid to show it".
-After the incident received media attention, the school neither expelled her, nor took action on the bullying allegations.
+The school's official handbook made mention of inappropriate hairstyles in the grooming codes, but none relating to afro-textured hair.
+Administrators asked her to cut or straighten her hair, but she refused, stating, “This is the hair that God gave me and I will not be afraid to show it.”
+After the incident received media attention, the school neither expelled her nor took action on the bullying allegations.